InfluxGraph/influxgraph/README.rst

 Calculated intervals
 --------------------

 A data ``group by`` interval is automatically calculated depending on the date/time range of the query.
-This keeps data size in check regardless of query date/time range size and speeds up graph generation for large ranges.
+This keeps data size in check regardless of query range and speeds up graph generation for large ranges.

 Default configuration mirrors what `Grafana`_ uses with the native InfluxDB API.